The Convention Crasher: Celebrity Impersonator

 Collins began his pursuit of the project by seeking the advice of a number of UK-based professionals, including the producers of the Legends tribute show on Blackpool's Central Pier, and with the direction of music industry experts, he settled on Tom Jones as his chosen alter ego.
-Upon arriving in America at the convention, a nervous Justin chatted with various impressive celebrity lookalikes before bravely performing on stage himself as the Welsh legend.
-Amazingly, after Collins' performance of Delilah and It's Not Unusual, the agents and judges were sufficiently impressed to offer him bookings.
+Upon arriving in America at the convention, Justin chatted with various impressive celebrity lookalikes before bravely performing on stage himself as the Welsh legend.
+After Collins' performance of Delilah and It's Not Unusual, the agents and judges were offered him bookings.

 The programme was completed with Collins appearing on the Legends stage at Blackpool to a capacity crowd.